* This is the Professional Version. *

 In a few women, pain occurs when the uterus attempts to expel tissue through an extremely tight cervical os (secondary to conization, loop electrosurgical excision procedure [LEEP], cryocautery, or thermocautery).
 Pain occasionally results from a pedunculated submucosal fibroid or an endometrial polyp protruding through the cervix.

-Risk factors for secondary dysmenorrhea are the same as those for primary.
+Risk factors for severe secondary dysmenorrhea are the same as those for primary.

 Secondary dysmenorrhea usually begins during adulthood unless caused by congenital malformations.